Wajih-O/CarND-LaneLines-P1/writeup_template.md

 ![alt text][hough_lines_segments]

-We then cluster the detected Segments using an agglomerative clustering approach where we iteratively merge the most similar segments into a potentially bigger one.
+We then cluster the detected Segments using an agglomerative clustering approach (see `lane_detection/clustering.py`) where we iteratively merge the most similar segments into a potentially bigger one.
 The merging is controlled with a global similarity threshold below which the merge is not allowed.
 Multiple agglomerative clustering could be combined while shrinking the similarity threshold within a range.

 The agglomeration could be exploited in different ways: one approach keeps merging until we have two segments (which are more likely to be the lane sides).
 Another one more conservative approach is to allow more multiple segments/lines (more than 2) then use either the segment length, the slope, or both to define the two lines representing the lane sides.